The Best Examples of Good Dialogue for Fiction Writers

 "You can't handle the truth!
 Son, we live in a world that has walls.
 And those walls have to be guarded by men with guns.
 Who's gonna do it?
 You?
 You, Lieutenant Weinberg?
 I have a greater responsibility than you can possibly fathom.
 You weep for Santiago and you curse the Marines.
 You have that luxury.
 You have the luxury of not knowing what I know: that Santiago's death, while tragic, probably saved lives.
 And my existence, while grotesque and incomprehensible to you, saves lives… You don't want the truth.
 Because deep down, in places you don't talk about at parties, you want me on that wall.
 You need me on that wall." - Col. Nathan R. Jessup, A Few Good Men

 This exchange between Col. Nathan R. Jessup and Lt.
-Daniel Kaffee in A Few Good Men is a great example of how good dialogue can involve multiple speakers and reveal important information about the story and characters.
-While part of a larger back-and-forth, this dialogue reveals traits of both characters involved: Jessup’s frustration and willingness to do what others can’t, along with Kaffee’s moral hypocrisy, even if it’s subconscious.
+Daniel Kaffee in A Few Good Men is a great example of how good dialogue can reveal important information about the story and characters.
+While part of a larger back-and-forth, this dialogue reveals traits of both characters involved: Jessup's frustration and willingness to do what others can't, along with Kaffee's moral hypocrisy, even if it's subconscious.

-Practical Tips for Writing Good Dialogue
+Practical Tips for Dialogue Writing

 Now that you've seen some of the best dialogue in pop culture (and some classics), let's talk about writing your own.